11% off all orders w/ code

 Screen Printing

-Screen printing is a versatile and widely used method of textile printing.
+Screen printing is a versatile and widely used method of textile printing, making it a go-to choice not only for apparel but also for accessories like camo hat printing, where bold logos and durable designs are essential.
 This technique uses a mesh screen to transfer ink onto the fabric, except in areas made impermeable to the ink by a blocking stencil.
-A blade or squeegee is used to fill the open mesh apertures with ink, and a reverse stroke causes the screen to touch the fabric, transferring the ink.
+Printers use a blade or squeegee to fill the open mesh apertures with ink, and a reverse stroke presses the screen onto the fabric, transferring the ink.
 Multiple screens can be used to produce multicolored designs, making screen printing ideal for creating complex patterns.

 Key Points: